The geometry of kernelized spectral clustering: Proofs

 which completes the proof.

-\subsection{Proof of Theorem~\ref{ThmMain}}
+\subsection{Proof of Theorem~\texorpdfstring{ \ref{ThmMain}}{2}}

-We say that a $\numc$-element subset (or \mbox{$\numc$-tuple}) of $\{\datapt_1,\ldots,\datapt_\numobs\}$ is {\em diverse} if the latent labels of all points in the subset are distinct.
-Given some $\smallang \in (0,\frac{\pi}{4})$, a $\numc$-tuple is $\smallang$-orthogonal if all its distinct pairs, when embedded, are orthogonal up to angle $\frac{\smallang}{2}$.
-In order to establish $(\smallfrac,\smallang)$-angular structure in the normalized Laplacian embedding of $\{\datapt_1,\ldots,\datapt_\numobs\}$, we must show that there is a subset of $\{\datapt_1,\ldots,\datapt_\numobs\}$ with at least $(1-\smallfrac)\numobs$ elements, and with the property that every diverse $\numc$-tuple from the subset is $\smallang$-orthogonal.
+We say that a $K$-element subset (or \mbox{$K$-tuple}) of $\{X_1,\ldots,X_{n}\}$ is \textit{diverse} if the latent labels of all points in the subset are distinct.
+Given some $\theta\in (0,\frac{\pi}{4})$, a $K$-tuple is $\theta$-orthogonal if all its distinct pairs, when embedded, are orthogonal up to angle $\frac{\theta}{2}$.
+In order to establish $(\alpha,\theta)$-angular structure in the normalized Laplacian embedding of $\{X_1,\ldots,X_{n}\}$, we must show that there is a subset of $\{X_1,\ldots,X_{n}\}$ with at least $(1-\alpha){n}$ elements, and with the property that every diverse $K$-tuple from the subset is $\theta$-orthogonal.

 We break the proof into two steps.
-We first lower bound the total number of $\numc$-tuples that are diverse and $\smallang$-orthogonal.
+We first lower bound the total number of $K$-tuples that are diverse and $\theta$-orthogonal.
 In the second step we construct the desired subset.
-We present the first step below and defer the second step to Appendix~\HACKAppStepTwo~in the supplement.
+We present the first step below and defer the second step to Appendix~\textup{B.1} in the supplementary material \cite{SchiebingerWainwrightYu14Sup}.